 Fingers are the most important representation for counting.
-We want to do finger activities when students are learning to count to develop finger perception as students learn to understand number as a quantity.
-This activity offers space for students to develop their finger discrimination because it is about exploring the different ways they can use different fingers to count.
+We want to do finger activities when students are learning to count to develop finger perception as students learn to understand number Copyright © 2017 youcubed.
+All rights reserved.

+as a quantity.
+This activity offers space for students to develop their finger discrimination because it is about exploring the different ways to use different fingers to count.

-One of the many messages you might attach to this activity is that; mathematicians know there are multiple ways of approaching problems.
+One of the many messages you might emphasize in this is activity is that mathematicians know there are multiple ways of approaching problems.
 Making time for students to experience this early in the year will help them to define mathematics as an open and creative subject.

 Start by inviting students to share how they count five using one or two hands, you can leave this open for students to decide or you can decide how many hands they use.
 You might consider having partners share with each other how they count to five.
 Then invite volunteers to share with the whole class.
 Continue to take ways of counting until there are no more different methods to share.
 Give lots of time for sharing so students know there are many ways to count five.
 Record the different methods shared.
-You might use the hand diagram on pg 4 to record the different ways of counting five.
+You might use the hand diagram on the Count on Me Handout pg 4 to record the different ways of counting five.

 Next ask student pairs to explore the different ways of counting three (or another number of your choice) on their fingers using one or two hands with their partner.
 If students use two hands this activity will give students an experience that communicates how open and creative mathematics is.
 Give partners lots of time to explore.
-You might give each student the handout on pg 5 so they can record all of the different ways of counting three with fingers.
+You might give each student the Count on Me Handout so they can record all of the different ways of counting three with fingers.
 Put several copies of the handout on the table so students can record as much as they need when exploring.